 Although coffee can have some super health benefits, you'll want to be cap your intake.

-As with other stimulants and caffeine sources, getting too much caffeine — aka more than 400 milligrams or about 4 cups per day in healthy adults and up to 300 milligrams caffeine per day in healthy pregnant people — can lead to some undesirable side effects, per a November 2017 report in Food and Chemical Toxicology.
+As with other stimulants and caffeine sources, getting too much caffeine — aka more than 400 milligrams or about 4 cups per day for most adults, and up to 300 milligrams caffeine per day for pregnant people — can lead to some undesirable side effects, per a November 2017 report in Food and Chemical Toxicology.

 For one, drinking too much coffee can cause symptoms like jitteriness, nervousness or irritability, according to the Mayo Clinic.

 For some, coffee and caffeine can also cause digestive unrest or gas.
 And because caffeine can spike your energy levels, coffee can also cause difficulty in falling asleep or even insomnia, according to the Mayo Clinic.

 "My clients sometimes use coffee for energy, so I always ask them about diet and sleep habits and whether or not their multiple cups of coffee a day is being used as a substitute for food or lack of sleep," says Laura Burak, RD, CDN, a registered dietitian in Roslyn, New York.